WEBG (FM)

-WEBG (95.9 FM, "Fox Sports 1330") is a radio station licensed to Mina, New York, owned by iHeartMedia.
-Its transmitter is located near Northeast Sherman Rd and Miller Rd in Chautauqua County New York.
-The station broadcasts a sports format as a simulcast of WFNN (1330 AM) from Erie, Pennsylvania.
-The station has a rimshot signal serving the nearby Erie market; however, it is unable to be heard in the city itself because of co-channel interference from low-power Three Angels Broadcasting Network repeater WBIT-LP in the city.
+WEBG (95.9 FM, "Fox Sports 1330") is a radio station licensed to Mina, New York, United States.
+Owned by iHeartMedia, it broadcasts a sports format as a simulcast of WFNN (1330 AM) in Erie, Pennsylvania, with transmitter sited near Northeast Sherman Rd and Miller Rd in Chautauqua County, New York.
+The station has a rimshot signal serving the nearby Erie market; however, it is unable to be heard in the city itself because of co-channel interference from 179,000-watt CFPL "FM 96" from London, Ontario.
 Its signal is strongest in rural western Chautauqua County, New York, but is spotty in the population centers of Dunkirk, Fredonia and Jamestown.

 WEBG is iHeart's only broadcast property in New York west of Rochester.
 It (and its predecessor Clear Channel) has historically owned stations across almost all markets of New York except Western New York.
 WEBG's minimal local operations are headquartered along with iHeart's stations in Erie at the Boston Store building.